 If source code gets leaked or stolen, it can cause massive damage to your organization.
-Protecting it should be among your priorities if it isn’t already.
+It’s not just about financial losses – it can also decrease customers’ trust and negatively impact your reputation.
+That’s why source code security should be among your priorities if it isn’t already.

-With the rise of data protection regulations, companies worldwide focus more on cybersecurity, especially on the safety and privacy of sensitive information such as customer data.
-However, an efficient data security strategy should cover the protection of intellectual property (IP) and trade secrets too.
+With the rise of data protection regulations and the increasing fines, companies worldwide focus more on cybersecurity, especially on the safety and privacy of sensitive customer data such as Personally Identifiable Information (PII).
+However, an efficient data security strategy should also cover intellectual property (IP) and the protection of trade secrets.
 Depending on the sector, IP can mean different things.
-For technology companies, IP often takes the form of proprietary source code.
+For software and technology companies, IP often takes the form of proprietary source code.

 Why do you need source code protection?

-Dealing with most security issues linked to source code can feel like a race against time, but what companies must keep in mind is that they cannot rely on outdated measures and methods, as these often do not offer much security at all.
+Dealing with most security issues linked to source code can feel like a race against time; however, companies cannot rely on outdated measures and methods, as these often do not offer much security.

 Many organizations continue to neglect source code protection, even though major companies such as Adobe, Mercedes-Benz, Nissan, or Microsoft have had their source code leaked and vulnerabilities exposed.
 Even GitHub had a code leak in early November 2020.

-Source code theft is a problem for any company that develops its own software products, regardless if it is a startup, an SMB, or an enterprise.
+Source code theft is a problem for any company that develops its own software products, regardless of whether it is a startup, an SMB, or an enterprise.

-Organizations have to protect their valuable source code from both outsider and insider threats.
-If it gets leaked or stolen, source code may not only give your competitors a leading edge in the development of new products, causing financial damage to your business, but malicious outsiders can also use it to exploit vulnerabilities.
+Organizations must protect their valuable source code from various security risks, including outsider and insider threats.
+If it gets leaked or stolen, source code may not only give your competitors a leading edge in the development of new products, causing financial damage to your business, but hackers can also use it to exploit vulnerabilities.
 Besides competitive and financial damage, it can even ruin your company if it falls into the wrong hands.

 Source code security is vital to the health of your organization, especially if you balance the potential risks and business impacts that security vulnerabilities can have.

 Your source code can be best protected by taking a layered approach.
 This is necessary to prevent its loss, which can cause reputational damage and loss of competitive advantage to your company, but it can come with regulatory fines too.
-What’s more, insecure source code can result in compromising other sensitive data.
+What’s more, insecure source code can compromise other sensitive data.

 Let’s check what you can do to protect your source code efficiently:

-Define who’s allowed to access source code and source code repositories.
+Define who’s allowed to access source code, codebase and source code repositories.
 There’s little to no reason that anyone other than hands-on employees work with your source code, but even for those that do, set up two-factor authentication.
 In this way, you can ensure that no suspicious characters find their way into your source code.
-Through authentication and authorization, access control policies ensure that users are who they say and that they have appropriate access to company data.
+Through authentication and authorization, access control policies ensure that users are who they say they are and that they have appropriate access to company data.

 Make sure you have the ability to encrypt sensitive data both in transit and at rest.
 It’s also important to monitor your data at all times and be alerted when any suspicious activity comes to light.
 In this way, you can be ready to act swiftly, whether it is about tracking, limiting, or reversing the damage.
 You can also prevent it before any actual harm happens.